 There is also a Louisiana Creole, which varies from Louisiana French.
 It mixes French, Spanish, African languages, Spanish, and Native American Indigenous languages.

 People often use language labels to refer to ethnic groups.
-E.g., Cajun might call their language “Cajun French,” even when it is Louisiana Creole.
+For example, Cajuns might call their language “Cajun French,” even though it is Louisiana Creole.
 Not all Creoles speak Louisiana Creole; some talk to Louisiana French.

 (v) Missouri French